October 27: Today in Royal History

 Unofficial Royalty: Helena of Nassau, Princess of Waldeck and Pyrmont

 Maurice was the youngest of the four children of Princess Beatrice of the United Kingdom and Prince Henry of Battenberg.
 On October 27, 1914, Maurice was leading an attack on the German frontline at Zonnebeke near Ypres in the Belgian province of West Flanders when he was mortally wounded by shrapnel.
 The platoon sergeant tried to offer help to the wounded prince, but Maurice, aged 23, died before his men could bring him to a safer place.
-Upon hearing the news, King George V who was Maurice’s first cousin, and Queen Mary drove to Kensington Palace to console Princess Beatrice.
-Lord Kitchener, the Secretary of State for War, offered to have Maurice’s body brought back to England, but Princess Beatrice replied, “No, let him lie with his comrades.”
+Upon hearing the news, King George V, Maurice’s first cousin, and his wife Queen Mary drove to Kensington Palace to console Princess Beatrice.
+Lord Kitchener, the Secretary of State for War, offered to bring Maurice’s body back to England, but Princess Beatrice replied, “No, let him lie with his comrades.”
 Maurice was buried in the Ypres Town Commonwealth War Graves Commission Cemetery in Ypres, Belgium.

 Unofficial Royalty: Prince Maurice of Battenberg